 top of page

-Subconscious Integrative Psychotherapy (SIP) is a state-based psychotherapeutic framework currently in a foundational phase of scholarly and empirical development.
-Because SIP involves the study and facilitation of nonordinary but stable experiential states, research-related participation requires careful attention to ethical safeguards, clinical competence, and methodological fidelity.
+Within this broader research domain, the Integration State Framework for Psychotherapy (ISF) represents a focused conceptual framework currently in an early phase of scholarly and empirical development.
+Because ISF involves the study of nonordinary yet stable experiential states, research-related participation requires heightened attention to ethical safeguards, clinical competence, and conceptual integrity.

 Eligibility and Scope

-• Individuals interested in theoretical development, phenomenological observation, or scholarly collaboration
+• Theoretical development, phenomenological observation, or scholarly collaboration

-Participation, where appropriate, focuses on conceptual clarification, phenomenological description, and ethical considerations rather than skill acquisition, technique training, or clinical instruction.
+Participation focuses on conceptual clarification, phenomenological description, and ethical analysis, rather than clinical skill acquisition, technique training, or applied intervention delivery.

 Preparation and Ethical Considerations

-Because SIP engages experiential conditions that require careful pacing, regulation, and relational safety, any future research collaboration presumes:
+Because state integration research engages experiential conditions that require careful pacing, regulation, and relational safety, any research collaboration presumes:

 • Sensitivity to dissociation, overwhelm, and attachment-related vulnerability

-• Commitment to a non-interpretive, non-directive therapist stance
+• Commitment to a non-directive, non-interpretive clinical stance

-• Respect for client readiness, autonomy, and ongoing regulation
+• Respect for participant autonomy, readiness, and ongoing regulation

-Preparation for research participation emphasizes principles, safeguards, and methodological awareness rather than scripts, procedures, or replicable techniques.
+Preparation for participation emphasizes principles, safeguards, and methodological awareness, not scripts, induction procedures, or replicable techniques.

 Current Status